-So what principles can we learn from Paul's First Letter to Timothy as also from the early Christian practice?
-In the first place, I would encourage churches to have at least two readings (for instance, Old Testament and New Testament, or Gospel and Epistle), and read at the very least twenty-five verses.
-If people bring Bibles, or look at the Scriptures on a screen or on their phones, then people's concentration span can easily be extended.
+I would be much more ambitious.
+I would encourage churches to have at least two readings (for instance, Old Testament and New Testament, or Gospel and Epistle), and read at the very least twenty-five verses.
+If people bring Bibles or look at the Scriptures on a screen or on their phones, then their concentration span can easily be extended.
 My father was a great believer in reading the Scriptures in the context of a Sunday service.
 In his church in Cambridge he created quite a stir when over a series of six Sunday evenings he read through all 48 chapters of Ezekiel!
 Later I remember his excitement when the New English Bible first came out - with such a 'modern' and accessible version, he would often read several chapters from a Gospel before preaching to the congregation.

-The scripture readings are then followed by what Paul calls 'exhortation' or 'preaching' (GNB/NIV) (paraklesis) and 'teaching' (didaskalia).
-We should probably not over-distinguish between the two activities: "it is hard to imagine teaching without leading the people to response, or preaching without providing a reasoned exposition of a text's principles".
-In one way or another God's Word needs to be expounded and applied (see also 2 Tim 3.16)
+The scripture readings are then followed by what Paul calls 'exhortation' (NRSV) or 'preaching' (GNB/NIV) (paraklesis) and 'teaching' (didaskalia).
+We should probably not over-distinguish between the two activities: "it is hard to imagine teaching without leading the people to response, or preaching without providing a reasoned exposition of a text's principles". -In one way or another God's Word needs to be expounded and applied (see also 2 Tim 3.16)

 In Paul's day, of course, many people could not read - nor could many afford to get hold of 'books' to read.
 This therefore made the "public reading of scripture" all the more important.
 Although we live in a day when general literacy can be taken for granted, and when the Bible can be bought relatively inexpensively, nonetheless we cannot assume that most Christians are regularly engaged in personal Bible reading.
 For although British churchgoers in a 2008 survey claimed to read their Bible every day, my experience as a pastor tells me that this is not the case.
 I am much more inclined to believe a 1997 Bible Society survey of regular churchgoers which found that 16% read something from the Bible every day; a further 9% read the Bible several times a week; 11% read something from the Bible about once a week; and 9% read the Bible about once a month.
 In other words in any given month the majority of churchgoers never read their Bible.
-Indeed, I sometimes wonder how many ministers read their Bible on a regular basis: for in a survey I conducted of over 300 Baptist ministers, some one in five (19%) said that they had no system of regular Bible reading.
-All the more reason, therefore, for 'the public reading of scripture' within Christian worship!
+Indeed, I sometimes wonder how many ministers read their